0

 In a nutshell: Jeremy King revives Le Caprice

-The first of Jeremy King's three new restaurants of 2024 is finally here and is a massive hit, even though star MD Jesus Adorno left before a month was up.
+The first of Jeremy King's three new restaurants of 2024 continues to be a massive hit, even without star MD Jesus Adorno.
 So many A-list celebs have already been through the doors during its testing weeks that it's unquestionably the new place to be seen in right now.
 Essentially Le Caprice in all but name, it's been a hit with the old and new crowd.
 Of the former, Giles Coren says "the food is great.
 Just great." while Jimi Famurewa is a fan of the restaurants which lets you "party like it’s 1989."
+Yes, it's something of a throwback, but as Grace Dent puts it: "It ain’t broke, and neither is its the clientele, so nobody needs to fix it."

 More about Arlington